francescovisconti/francescovisconti.github.io/_posts/2026-09-22-emigration-electoral-issue.md

 ---
 layout: post
 title: The other side of the migration coin
-subtitle: What happens at the ballot box when voters worry about the people leaving
+subtitle: Who worries about the people leaving, and what happens at the ballot box when they do
-tags: [free movement, emigration, public opinion, elections, European Union]
+tags: [free movement, emigration, public opinion, political trust, elections, European Union]
 thumbnail-img: /assets/img/posts/emigration.jpg
 readtime: true
 ---